Brikky/rails-deployment/README.md

 # Rails in Production

+## Member List Lab
+- For this exercise we will be practicing our system admin skills by creating a simple application using a gem called Paperclip.
+- You can find the documentation here: [https://github.com/thoughtbot/paperclip](https://github.com/thoughtbot/paperclip)
+- You will need to download the [starter files here](https://github.com/sf-wdi-gaia/member-list) first.
+- Your job is to make the application work and then deploy it to AWS.

 ## Environment Variables in Rails Apps
 - In production, environment variables allow you to set up single-use secrets that are to be shared across the application.
 - An example would be an API key or database password.